brothergomez/enron_emails/README.md

 # Enron emails:
-A laguage and network analysis of the enron emails dataset
+A language and network analysis of the Enron emails dataset